 Gift Christmas pajamas

 This has grown in popularity over the years but may not have caught on in your household yet.
 If you’ve seen tons of festive PJs in the shops you’re just dying to wrestle your kids into for cute pictures, make a treat of it by gifting them cosy xmas PJs for their first present on the night of the 24th.
-Getting them ready for bed will never be easier!
+Getting them ready for bed has never been easier...

 Plant the Christmas pickle

-This is a quirky idea that began in Canada and the US.
-The Weihnachtsgurke tradition goes that a parent hides a pickle-shaped ornament (or a real pickle if you can’t find one!) on the Christmas tree.
+One of the quirkier ideas we've come across, the 'Weihnachtsgurke' tradition goes that a parent hides a pickle-shaped ornament (or a real pickle if you can’t find one!) on the Christmas tree.
 The first person to find it receives good fortune for the New Year and sometimes a little extra reward from Santa.
-While it was thought that this ritual originated in Germany, turns out that’s not quite true.
-Either way, it’s a fun, outside-the-box game to introduce to the kids.
+While it was thought that this ritual originated in Germany it actually began in Canada and the US and it’s a fun, outside-the-box game to introduce to the kids.